-When installed and operated as described in these instructions, the Century S244 wood stove is suitable for use as a freestanding heater in residential installations.
-The Century S244 wood stove is not recommended for installation in a sleeping room.
+When installed and operated as described in these instructions, the Century FW2700 wood stove is suitable for use as a freestanding heater in residential installations.

 In Canada, the CSA B365 Installation Code for Solid Fuel Burning Appliances and Equipment and the CSA C22.1 Canadian National Electrical Code are to be followed in the absence of local code requirements.
 In the USA, the ANSI NFPA 211 Standard for Chimneys, Fireplaces, Vents and Solid Fuel-Burning Appliances and the ANSI NFPA 70 National Electrical Code are to be followed in the absence of local code requirements.